Manager, Human Resources — Inuit Tapiriit Kanatami

 The HRM develops and implements fair, valid, job-related employment practices for all applicants and employees; promotes and encourages advancement opportunities within ITK; encourages the use of Inuit languages and incorporates as appropriate Inuit traditions, culture, beliefs and diversity in the course of carrying out day to day activities in the work place.
 The HRM oversees the development, updating and implementation of ITK’s human resources policies and develops corresponding procedures to guide managers and employees in understanding and operating within the framework of the human resources policies.

-Key Accountabilities (include, but not limited to)
+(included, but not limited to)

 - Providing strategic leadership, administration, management and oversight of ITK’s Human Resources.